tstuefe/JEP387/jep.md

 The size of the free lists can get very excessive.
 We have seen ratios of up to 70% waste (70% of committed Metaspace memory idling in free lists) after class unloading.
 Even though there is a mechanism in place to reclaim free metaspace memory and return it to the OS, it is largely ineffective and easily defeated by metaspace fragmentation.
 Metaspace fragmentation in this case means interleaved placement of chunks from class loaders which have different life spans.

-Since anonymous classes and reflection classes get their own class loaders, Metaspace fragmentation can even happen when there are not many user class loaders active: for instance, a Lamda inside the JDK may cause creation of an anonymous class loader which in turn can prevent reclamation of memory allocated by user class loaders.

 _Intra-chunk waste for active allocations_

 Class loaders get assigned a chunk of Metaspace memory; they allocate from it via pointer-bump allocation.
 Typically, at some point the class loader will stop loading classes and has no further need for Metaspace memory; the remaining space in its current chunk is wasted.

-Space wasted this way typically makes for about
+Space wasted this way typically amounts to about 5-12% of committed Metaspace.

-A second waste point is leftover space in retired chunks: when the free space left in a chunk is too small to satisfy an allocation, the class loader requests a new chunk; attempts is made to reuse the leftover space of the old chunk, but they are currently not very effective.
+A second waste point is leftover space in retired chunks: when the free space left in a chunk is too small to satisfy an allocation, the class loader requests a new chunk; an attempt is made to reuse the leftover space of the old chunk, but often fails.

-The smaller the chunk, the worse the ratio between the leftover and the used area of the chunk; hence, this is typically a problem with class loaders which only load a few classes, or only one - anonymous (hidden) classes or reflection delegator loaders.

-This is normally not a large problems, since the total memory used by those class loaders is small.
-But if there is a huge number of them, the waste can get significant.

-Under normal circumstances we see 5-12% waste of this type.
+Space wasted this way typically amounts to about 1-3% of committed Metaspace.

 ## Code clarity

-Metaspace code has grown over time in complexity; a complete overhaul would be very beneficial, bringing maintenance costs down and making the code more malleable.
+Metaspace code has grown over time in complexity; an overhaul would be very beneficial, bringing maintenance costs down and making the code more malleable.

 Description